Freight Shipping from Laredo to Newark

 How much does it cost to ship freight from Laredo to Newark?

-Full truckload (FTL) rates from Laredo, TX to Newark, NJ currently range from $4,762-$5,870 for a standard dry van load over the 2,215-mile route.
+Full truckload (FTL) rates from Laredo, TX to Newark, NJ currently range $4,762-$5,870 (roughly $2.16-$2.65 per mile over 2,215 miles).
 LTL shipments typically cost $1,418-$2,283 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Newark?